awsdocs/amazon-fsx-windows-user-guide/doc_source/index.md

-# Amazon FSx for Windows File Server
+# Amazon FSx for Windows File Server Windows User Guide

 -----
 *****Copyright &copy; 2019 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****